I’m trying to better understand where endianness comes from and its impacts on code performance. Here’s what I’ve got so far.

 For example you want to typecast a 4 bytes data type to 2 bytes data type.
 In Little Endian Ordering it is pretty straightforward as you just need to retrieve the first 2 bytes from starting address in order and you would get the correct number. — Akash Sharma

-The paper "On holy wars and a plea for peace" by Danny Cohen also gives some interesting background behind the decision to use big-endian for network byte order.
-This paper is referenced in rfc1700 which defines network byte-order, which is why it makes sense to talk about it here.
+The paper “On holy wars and a plea for peace” by Danny Cohen also gives some interesting background behind the decision to use big-endian for network byte order.
+This paper is referenced in rfc1700 which defines network byte-order.

 Cohen’s paper points to the inconsistency of some little-endian systems back in the eighties, when the paper was written: